RUNBGD/RUNBGD/src/pages/work-with-us/index.md

 heroVideoCover: /img/test.mp4
 heroHeading: "# Where **the next** begins"
-heroText: We're a local group of ambitious grown up kids with an entertainment network with unparalleled reach to millennials and Gen Z across big pop culture categories on the balkans including streetwear and style, food, music, sneakers and sports. *
+heroText: We're a local group of ambitious grown up kids with an entertainment network with unparalleled reach across big pop culture categories on the balkans including streetwear and style, food, music, sneakers and sports. *
-heroQuote: "* This is 100% true, but everyone tries to make that claim... keep scrolling to learn more about what makes RUN BGD the exception."
+heroQuote: "* This is 99% true, but everyone tries to make that claim... keep scrolling to learn more about what makes RUN BGD the exception."
 aboutImageCover: /img/the-city.jpg
 aboutText: >-